iEngage/java-sdk/docs/InteractionApi.md

 Create interaction category

 This service allows a user to create a category.
 The following fields(key:value) are required to be present in the Category JSON object.
-Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.&lt;/br&gt;&lt;b&gt;Required fields &lt;/br&gt;1. associationId &lt;/br&gt;2. categoryName &lt;/br&gt;3. interactionType &lt;/br&gt;
+Refer to the Model &amp; Model Schema of the expected JSON Object for the body of this API.      **Required fields**      1. associationId      2. categoryName      3. interactionType

 ### Example
 ```java